#35 – “I heard it on a podcast… “: Best practices for developing quality open access education resources

 Paperclips

-A rapid review is a type of synthesis that accelerates traditional systematic review methodology by streamlining or omitting specific steps in the methods (e.g. restricted search, limited quality assessement) to produce evidence in a resource-efficient manner.
+A rapid review is a type of synthesis that accelerates traditional systematic review methodology by streamlining or omitting specific steps in the methods (e.g. restricted search, limited quality assessment) to produce evidence in a resource-efficient manner.

-Shout out to the first and second authors who were medical students at the time of publication.
+Shout out to the first and second authors, who were medical students at the time of publication.

-References mentioned in the epsode
+References mentioned in the episode

 Chou, C. L., Kalet, A., Costa, M. J., Cleland, J., & Winston, K. (2019).
 Guidelines: The dos, don’ts and don’t knows of remediation in medical education.
 Perspectives on Medical Education, 8(6), 322–338. https://doi.org/10.1007/s40037-019-00544-5